anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 This may give eavesdroppers insight into which devices are bootstrapped into the domain, and this in turn might also be used to selectively block the enrollment of certain devices.
-To prevent this, the underlying message transport channel can be encrypted, for instance by employing TLS.
+To prevent this, the underlying message transport channel can be encrypted.
-For the communication between the pledge and the registrar, the use of TLS is already provided but needs to be obeyed for the further transport from the registrar to a backend RA.
+This is already provided by TLS between the pledge and the registrar, and for the onward exchange with backend systems, encryption may need to be added.

 # Acknowledgments